BY Big Bear

 The old saying is an ounce of prevention is worth a pound of cure (do the metric conversion if you have to).
 Having good travel insurance is the best interpretation of this.
 Make sure to get a policy that covers rentals like motorbikes and passport problems.
 Take a test ride on any bike you rent.
 Check the skins, and make sure it starts over and over.

-Just as important as all this is another old saying particularly true in Thailand.
+Just as important as all this is another old saying that is particularly true in Thailand.
 “Don’t lose your cool!”
 Stay calm and try to work things out.
 If authorities need to be involved, call the Tourist Police first.
 They are more in tune with foreigners and more likely to understand your side and not immediately take sides with the Thais involved.

 So, until next time...
 Rumble on!